Mount Wellington walks in Hobart, Tasmania are one of the top things to do when visiting the Australian city.

 What You Will Need For Your Tasmania Hike

 Without a doubt, we were woefully unprepared for our Mt.
-Wellington Tasmania hike – even if it was only a downhill trek.
-Before you set off on Tasmania hiking trails, make sure you are prepared with the essentials!
+Wellington Tasmania hike downhill.
+Before you set off, make sure you are prepared with the essentials!

 Mt.
 Wellington Walks Map

-If you take the Mount Wellington shuttle bus, the tour operator will provide you with a Mt.
-Wellington Walking Tracks Map.
-However, if you plan on making the full-day hike from Hobart to Mount Wellington, be sure to pick up a trail map at the tourist information office.
+If you take the Mount Wellington shuttle bus, they should provide you with a map.
+However, if you making the full-day hike from Hobart to Mount Wellington, be sure to pick up a trail map at the tourist information office.

 Walking Shoes

-Had it not been snowy, our versatile travel shoes would have likely been sufficient for the walk down these Hobart, Tasmania hiking tracks.
-Kris made the hike in his Merrell Trail shoes and I wore a pair of slip-on Skechers.
-However, in wintry weather, we recommend wearing hiking boots.
+Had it not been snowy, our versatile travel shoes would have likely been sufficient.
+Kris made the hike in Merrell Trail shoes and I wore NB trainers.

 Tasmania Weather Appropriate Attire

 The stunning scenery is one of the top reasons to go for a hike on Mount Wellington!
-Rather than trying to capture the natural beauty with your phone, use a DSLR camera for high quality photos.
-We use a Canon Rebel with a 18-135mm lens – which is a perfect budget camera for beginners (especially because the camera comes bundled with heaps of accessories!).
+Rather than trying to capture it with our phones, we use a Canon Rebel with a 18-135mm lens.

 Travel Insurance for Australia

 While trip insurance may be helpful with delayed flights or lost luggage, it can also be beneficial when travelers fall ill or get injured abroad.
-Check rates and coverage for your trip to Australia at World Nomads.
+Check rates and coverage at World Nomads.

 More Mount Wellington Tasmania Best Hikes